100+ Climate Experts at the Earth Institute

 - Jonathan Elkind worked on international energy and climate issues at the U.S. Department of Energy, helping to coordinate energy policy and leading climate and energy programs with global partners.

 - Antoine Halff has worked as chief oil analyst at the International Energy Agency and lead industry economist at the U.S. Energy Information Administration.

-- David Sandalow served as acting secretary of energy for the U.S. Department of Energy.
+- David Sandalow served as acting secretary for the U.S. Department of Energy.
 He writes and speaks widely on energy and climate policy, including the financing and geopolitics of renewable energy.

 - Katherine Spector is a longtime energy market analyst, focusing on traded and financial energy markets, with an emphasis on oil and natural gas.

-- Mike Waite’s research focuses on energy issues, from local building scale to larger regional-level grid scale.
-His particular focus is identifying technologies and developing computational models to optimize renewable energy utilization.
+- Mike Waite’s researches energy issues from buildings to regional-level grids.
+His particular focus is identifying technologies and developing computational models to optimize the use of renewable energy.